Earth Notes: On Website Technicals (2017-11)Updated 2022-09-30.

 (It took about a day for Twitter to approve/whitelist the first player card; the next one just worked.
 I have never needed approval for image cards.)

-For desktops, which should have more network and CPU bandwidth, and whose final rendering is delayed until the share buttons appear at the top of the page (ie ATF), I've decided to switch the Share42 script back to
+For desktops, which should have more network and CPU bandwidth, and whose final rendering is delayed until the share buttons appear at the top of the page (ie ATF), I have decided to switch the Share42 script back to

 defer for mobile/lite to keep JS load priority low and to nominally defer parsing as long as possible even through there is no following HTML.

-Also changing the header link to the 'desktop' site to 'full'.
+Also I'm changing the header link to the 'desktop' site to 'full'.

 For the mobile/lite site, to try to overcome a potentially-lengthy RTT (Round-Trip Time, ie latency) to fetch the ATF (Above The Fold) hero image (~300ms on 2G/3G), if the image (or its lo-fi variant as used for